tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 1.1 Purpose

-This document provides guidance for those wishing to create sofware implementations (bdqffdq:Mechanism) of the BDQ Core Tests.
+This document provides guidance for those wishing to create software implementations (bdqffdq:Mechanism) of the BDQ Core Tests.

 ### 1.2 Audience